Droid00000/Frost/README.md

 Once you've set the bot token, open your operating system's terminal or command-line interface and ```cd``` into the directory where the main.rb file is located.
 On Windows, this can be done by right-clicking on the file and choosing ```copy file path```.
 Once you've correctly changed your directory, simply type in: ```ruby main.rb``` and your bot should come online!

 # Acknowledgements
-Shout out to Thanos for inspiring me with his bot and being the person who got me interested in bot development.
+First and foremost, thank you to Dyna for finding the vast majority of the GIFs the bot uses.
+Additionally, Shout out to Thanos for inspiring me with his bot and being the person who got me interested in bot development.